ThienNhanOng/SoftwareEngineeringReact/mini-project-03/README.md

 allow user to add/remove parts. if part exist/already selected with an item, it override the existing item with the new selected one example: ryzen 5 --> ryzen 7

+if build is incomplete display build not complete if it is make purchase and clear list.

 sliding Menu:
 set each button to its menu style